Trading Places: Filming

 Filming moved to New York City in January 1983; many of the interior scenes were filmed there.
+The Duke & Duke upstairs offices were filmed inside the upstairs of the Seventh Regiment Armory.
+The interior of the Heritage Club was filmed at the then-abandoned Chamber of Commerce Building.

 In late January, two holding cells on the 12th-floor of the New York Supreme Court building at 100 Centre Street were taken over for filming.
 Empty lockups in police administration buildings would normally be in use but because of the financial investment the production had made filming in the city, the mayor's office agreed to accommodate Landis' request; the studio paid for any expenses incurred.
 The New York Times reported that for years the Corrections Department had failed to deliver prisoners on time for trials and arraignments; despite this, they moved nearly 300 prisoners through the 12th-floor before 9 a.m. on the day of filming.

 The scene where Valentine and Winthorpe enact their plan against the Dukes was filmed at the COMEX commodity exchange located inside 4 World Trade Center.
 The lack of windows gave the appearance the floor was situated below ground, but it was actually on a high floor.
 The scene was scripted to take place at the Chicago Mercantile Exchange, but the filmmakers were unable to secure permission to film there.
 The scene was shot over approximately 3–4 hours a day over two days.
 It was scheduled to take place during a weekday, but Aykroyd's and Murphy's presence on the floor distracted the active traders and over $6 billion of trading had to be halted; filming was rescheduled for a weekend.
 A majority of the people on screen are actual traders, along with some extras.
 Landis said the traders in the film were less physically rough with each other than they were during normal trading.

 Landis also performed some guerrilla filmmaking there for additional footage.
-Ameche was opposed to using foul language and often apologized in advance to his crewmates for what he was scripted to say; he only performed one take of his final scene where he shouts "fuck him" towards Randolph.
+Ameche was opposed to using foul language and often apologized in advance to his crewmates for what he was scripted to say; he only performed one take of his final scene where he shouts "fuck him", referring to Randolph.
 The final scene shot was of the main characters celebrating on a beach; this was filmed on Saint Croix island in the United States Virgin Islands.
 Principal photography concluded on March 1, 1983, after 78 days.